pmaillot/wapi/README.md

 The API uses UDP and TCP networking to establish a connection to the WING console.
 Typical communication take place over TCP/IP on port 2222.

-Parameters are Nodes, int, float or string
+Parameters can be nodes, int, float or string

-Get functions can be attended, timed, or unattended (such as in even loops)
+Get functions can be attended, timed, or unattended (such as in even loops) Set functions are... set :)

 Node management will be part of a later release.